maarten-pennings/6502/5decoder/README.md

 ![74138](74138.png)

 It should.
-It is drawn in a different style, but it is actually the inverter, AND gate and chip select we have seen in the above theory on address decoding.
+It is drawn in a different style, but it is actually the inverters, AND gates and chip select we have seen in the above theory on address decoding.

 I did not draw that picture.
 It is the logic diagram representing the 74ACT138 as